AIM-KannLab/pLGG_3year_EFS/README.md

 - Windows: `.\env\Scripts\activate`
 - macOS/Linux: `source env/bin/activate`
 5. Install the required packages: pip install -r rfs_requirements.txt
 6. Run the main.py.
-It tries to combine two datasets make a survival models... csv files...
+It tries to combine two datasets make a survival models.
+It loads clinical data and features extracted from MRI images of two cohorts and tries to predict survival probabilities of subjects.

-  RRR... feature extraction...segmentation... not saved models save and load models ...